xjq-ssr/smith/README.md

 # smith
-shoot myself in the head
+S.M.I.T.H for shoot myself in the head

 1. download smith